|A complete guide to installing the latest version of Ubuntu Core on your Raspberry Pi 4, 3 or 2.

 - Once this is done, start the Imager and open the “CHOOSE OS” menu.

-- You will then be able to see a list of Ubuntu downloads to choose from.
-For this tutorial we recommend you select the Ubuntu Core 18 32-bit armhf download.
+Here you can select Ubuntu and see a list of download options.
+For this tutorial we recommend you select the latest version of Ubuntu Core 32-bit armhf download.
 As indicated in the imager this will work for the Raspberry Pi 2,3, 3+ and any of the 4’s.

 - Select the image and open the “SD Card” menu.
 Select the microSD card you have inserted.

-- Finally, click “WRITE” and wait for the magic to happen… (This magic might take a few minutes)
+- Finally, click “WRITE” and wait for the magic to happen… (This magic might take a few minutes depending on the SD card speed)

 An Ubuntu SSO (Single Sign-On) account allows you to store SSH public keys and tie them to an email address.
 This allows your Ubuntu Core devices to authorize SSH connections only from devices with public keys matching the ones in your SSO account.